-On August 26, 2019, Interfor announced that long-time President and CEO Duncan Davies would step down on December 31, 2019 and Ian Fillinger, the Company's Senior Vice President and COO, had been appointed President & CEO effective January 1, 2020.
-Mr. Fillinger also serves on the Company's Board of Directors following this date.
-Mr. Davies stepped down from his role as a director of the Company and agreed to remain with Interfor in an advisory capacity through the end of 2020.
+On August 26, 2019, Interfor announced that Duncan Davies would step down from his role as President & CEO on December 31, 2019 and Ian Fillinger (at that time, the Company's Senior Vice President and COO) had been appointed President & CEO effective January 1, 2020.

 On September 3, 2019, Interfor announced a plan to reconfigure its B.C.
 Coastal business, including the permanent closure of its Hammond sawmill, located in Maple Ridge, B.C., and the reorganization of its forestry and woodlands operations.
+Hammond ceased lumber production in early October 2019 and the Hammond site is no longer in use.